-The College of Music offers two certificate programs at the Undergraduate level.
-Students admitted to the College of Music can pursue both certificate programs.
-Non-music majors are only eligible for the Music Technology certificate.
+The College of Music offers four certificate programs at the undergraduate level.
+Students admitted to the College of Music can pursue Music Entrepreneurship and Music Theory certificate programs.
+Non-music majors can pursue the Music Technology or Singing Health Specialist certificates.

-The Certificate in Music Technology consists of a variety of courses designed to provide a strong background in using technology to compose and produce music.
-The courses range from an introductory survey of music software and hardware to in depth studies of DSP, synthesis, algorithmic composition, recording and post-production techniques, film scoring, and many other topics.
+The Music Technology certificate program is comprised of a variety of courses designed to provide a strong background in using technology to compose and produce music.
+The courses range from an introductory survey of music software and hardware to in depth studies of DSP, synthesis, algorithmic composition, recording and post-production techniques, film scoring and many other topics.
 The software used in many of the classes includes Logic Pro, ProTools, Abelton Live, Finale, Lilypond, MAX, PD, SuperCollider, CSound, Final Cut Pro, Audacity, SoundHack and Spear.

 To declare the certificate, Intro to Music Technology (MUEL/MUSC 2061) must be successfully completed and a CU Boulder GPA above 2.0 is needed.
 Note: Music majors enroll under the MUSC course prefix and non-majors in MUEL.
 We strongly recommend that you enroll no later than the end of your sophomore year.